nathanberry97/personalWebsite/posts/myNeovimConfig.md

 Lastly I'm going to cover some tweaks which I think helps to make my neovim experience a lot better.
-These are just some standard settings which I like to set, I'm only going to highlight a select few as I'm sure you aren't interested in me explaining every setting I have configured and why.
+These are just some standard settings which I like to set.
-With out further to do here are some of my favourite settings I set:
+I'm only going to highlight a select few, as I'm sure you aren't interested in every setting I have configured and why.

 ```
 -- Standard settings